gopise/gopbuild/doc/readme.txt

     --  Build everything for default board:
             gmk

-    --  Build everything for specific board:
-            gmk <board-name>
-        The <board-name> here is the name for configuration name for the board.
-Note: it's not the name for kernel defconf name nor uboot config name.
-The name defined in major script instead.

     --  Build specific module for default board.
         Any one of listed below:
             gmk uboot
             gmk kernel
             gmk rootfs
             gmk all # Build all, same as a direct "gmk"

-    --  Build specific module for specific board:
-        Example:
-            gmk kernel <board-name>

     --  Clean everything:
             gmk all clean